Mentoring Program - Guidelines

 However, successful mentoring relationships share a number of common features, including mutual respect, commitment, and a willing investment of time and energy.
 The mentoring relationship offers mentors a chance to share their experience and expertise.
 It offers mentees an opportunity to solicit advice, encouragement, and informal but honest feedback.

 While mentors and mentees may choose to address personal issues, they are encouraged to focus on issues of professional development.
-Mentors are not expected to help prepare career progression materials, help extensively with personal problems, or spend unlimited amounts of time with their mentees.
+Mentors are not expected to help prepare promotion materials, help extensively with personal problems, or spend unlimited amounts of time with their mentees.

 Finally, it is important to remember that mentors offer advice and encouragement; mentees bear ultimate responsibility for their decisions and actions.